Evergreen Projects Ministry Team

 Food Ministry at the Jeremiah Program

-At the present time Unity Church members prepare and serve monthly meals for families at the Jeremiah Program residence at 932 Concordia Avenue in St. Paul.
+Unity Church members prepare and serve monthly meals for families at the Jeremiah Program residence at 932 Concordia Avenue in St. Paul.
 The Jeremiah Program gives single mothers and their children the opportunity to fully unleash their potential and build a vibrant future.
 Jeremiah provides a holistic support system for women of high-potential seeking higher education, including affordable housing, Life Skills education, empowerment training and early childhood education for their children.
 Jeremiah Program’s innovative approach prepares women to succeed n the workforce, readies their children to succeed in kindergarten and reduces general dependence on public assistance.

 Food Shelf Collection